NagiosEnterprises/ncpa/docs/configuration.rst

 [nrds]
 ++++++

-*nrds*  must be present in handlers delcaration in order to pull down any new configuration. `NRDS <http://exchange.nagios.org/directory/Addons/Components/Nagios-Remote-Data-Sender-(NRDS)/details>`_ is a slick way to manage your configuration files.
+The value *nrds* must be present in the passive handler declaration (above) in order to pull down any new configuration. `NRDS <http://exchange.nagios.org/directory/Addons/Components/Nagios-Remote-Data-Sender-(NRDS)/details>`_ is a slick way to manage your configuration files.
 Many of these directives are boilerplate.
 The interesting directives are identified in the following.
 For more information on NRDS see the above link for further definitions of these terms.

 .. glossary::

     CONFIG_NAME
-        This is the name that the NCPA passive service will query for updates as.
+        This is the name that the NCPA passive service will query for updates and is set up in Nagios XI.

     TOKEN
         The token the NCPA passive service will use when connecting to the NRDS server.

     URL
-        The URL to be queries for NRDS information.
+        The URL to be queried for NRDS information.

     UPDATE_CONFIG
         If this is set to 1, then the config will be updated automatically when a new config becomes available.
 If anything else, it will not be updated.